-For this reason, many vegans also avoid purchasing clothing items containing silk, wool, leather or suede.
+For this reason, many vegans also avoid purchasing clothing items containing silk, wool, leather, or suede.

-What's more, many vegans boycott companies that test on animals and only purchase cosmetics that are free of animal by-products.
+What’s more, many vegans boycott companies that test on animals and purchase only cosmetics that are free of animal by-products.

 Vegetarians and vegans may avoid consuming animal products for similar reasons, but do so to various extents.